Tydio/Friendly-Cluser/README.md

 qpeek.py is written for quickly and coveniently check the executing state and process of the executing jobs.

-Use 'qpeek' to check the newest submitted job.
+Use 'qpeek.py [-f]' to display the screen file of the newest submitted job.

-Use 'qpeek xxx' to check all specified jobs that contain 'xxx' in their job ids.
+Use 'qpeek.py [-f] xxx' to display the screen file of a specified job that end with 'xxx' in it job_id.

+[-f] means to display the screen file continuously.

 *********************************************************************************

 qdel.py is written for quickly and coveniently cancel the executing jobs in queue with part of the full id of jobs input.

+Use 'qdel.py xxx' to kill a job, in which 'xxx' is the last several characters of a job.

 *********************************************************************************